axdemelas/mdl-stepper/README.md

 The types of steppers and steps are specified in [Material Design page](https://www.google.com/design/spec/components/steppers.html).

 ### Linear stepper
+Linear steppers require users to complete one step in order to move on to the next.
+(Material Design)

 ![Linear stepper](content/gif/linear-stepper.gif)

 ### Non-linear stepper
+Non-linear steppers allow users to enter a multi-step flow at any point.
+(Material Design)

 ![Non-linear stepper](content/gif/non-linear-stepper.gif)

 ### Stepper feedback
+Steppers may display a transient feedback message after a step is saved.
+Stepper feedback should only be used if there is a long latency between  steps.
+(Material Design)

 ![Stepper feedback](content/gif/stepper-feedback.gif)

 ### Editable steps
+Editable steps allow users to return later to edit a step.
+These are ideal for workflows that involve editing steps within a session.
+(Material Design)

 ![Editable steps](content/gif/editable-steps.gif)

 ### Optional steps
+Optional steps within a linear flow should be marked as optional.
+(Material Design)

 ![Optional steps](content/gif/editable-steps.gif)

 ### Error state